akarnokd/plan-b-terraform-mods/README.md

 - [Endless Resources](#endless-resources) - all resource nodes being extracted will have a minimum amount and never run out.
 - [Progress Speed](#progress-speed) - speed up extractors, factories, drones and vehicles.

+### Discontinued

+- [Depot Priority](#depot-priority) - Set priorities on depots so containers will be force-transferred towards higher priority depots.
+- [More Ore Fields](#more-ore-fields) - Generate more and bigger ore fields.
+- [Multiplayer](https://github.com/akarnokd/plan-b-terraform-mods/wiki/Multiplayer) - Lan/Internet-based co-op multiplayer where one player is the host.
+(Opens wiki).

 # Mod details